 The relaxation of magnetization precession within the duration between two consecutive pulses poses a challenge in the classification task.
 For the input pattern of 0101 in Fig. 2g, the Mx response is shown in Fig. 2h where the individual bit 1 inputs show the same oscillating amplitude since the magnetization has relaxed to its initial state before the arrival of the bit 1 input.
 Similar to the input pattern of 1001, the magnetization oscillates at the same amplitude for each bit 1 input.
 The resulting FFT spectra show the same amplitude, as can be seen in Figs. 2f and 2i.
 In such a scenario, the different 4-bit input patterns cannot be separated from the output of the SHO.
 The input pulse parameters such as I1 and τ can be varied to influence the magnetization dynamics, however, patterns such as 1000 and 0001 still result in the same FFT spectra in the linear excitation regime.
 This is due to the same magnetization dynamics for each bit 1 input, but in a different time frame.
 We term this type of input pulse stream as the regular pulse scheme.
 An analysis of the magnetization dynamics, resultant FFT spectra and the inability to separate 4-bit input patterns for different values of I1 and τ are provided in Supporting Figures S2 and S3.

 To tackle the challenge faced in the regular pulse scheme, we resort to modifying the input driven magnetization dynamics rather than the internal structure of the device52.
 Figure 3 shows magnetization dynamics for the use of an excitatory pulse.
-Figures 3a and 3b show the input pattern without and with an offset current, respectively.
-For Ie = 3.5 mA, I0 = 0 mA and excitatory pulse width (t1) of 7 ns in the Fig. 3a, the Mx oscillation reaches to an amplitude of 0.18 and relaxes to ground state within 2 ns in the Fig. 3b.
-This can be seen from the upper envelope plot of Mx shown after the pulse is off at 8 ns in Fig. 3e.
+Figure 3a shows the excitatory pulse without an offset current, .
+Ie = 3.5 mA, I0 = 0 mA and excitatory pulse width (t1) of 7 ns.
+The Mx oscillation reaches to an amplitude of 0.18 and relaxes to ground state within 2 ns as shown in Fig. 3b.
+This can be seen from the upper envelope plot of Mx shown after the pulse is off at 8 ns in Fig. 3c.
 However, with an offset value I0 = 1.2 mA in the Fig. 3d, the oscillation amplitude reaches up to 0.38 due to the increasing precessional amplitude with current in Fig. 3e and the relaxation period is extended up to ~ 8 ns as can be seen in Fig. 3f.
 This allows us to modify the magnetization dynamics in the SHO during the inputs for different 4-bit patterns, as will be discussed below.